Alicepinch/bakemyday/TESTING.md

 When testing the save info to profile functionality during the building process I noticed this wasn't working, after some investiation I noticed that there were a couple of spelling errors within my file in the def cache_checkout_data view and def checkout and checkout success and ```('save-info')``` was updated to ```'save_info'```

-## Notes

-Git commit: 6b66b7f81d052d42873224147e38fecd9833ff7c was a large commit due to deleting database and migrations due to a database issue meaning I couldnt create multiple blog posts.
-Also included was changes to allauth templates which should have been split up into two or three commits.
-A whole commit was done by accident.

-### Manual Testing:

-#### Responsive Design - PASS

-- All pages were tested locally, and on Heroku using Chrome, Firefox, IE, and Safari.
-- All pages tested for responsiveness in different device sizes using Google Chrome Developer Tools, and Google Chrome Responsive Viewer extension;
-  - Desktop
-  - iPhone 5/6/7/8/X
-  - iPad 1/2/3/Pro
-  - Galaxy Android phones
-- All the pages were also tested manually using;
-  - iPhone 5s/6s/8/X/XS/11/
-  - Samsung Galaxy S8/Note 10+
-  - iPad Air 2
-  - iPad Pro 3

 ## Manual Functionality Testing

 #### Navbar - PASS